vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 The tables are kept for 24 hours after migration completion.
 Vitess automatically cleans up those tables as soon as a migration completes (either successful or failed).
 You will normally not need to do anything.

-Artifact tables are identifiable via `SELECT artifacts FROM _vt.schema_migrations` in a `VExec` command, see below.
+Artifact tables are identifiable via `artifacts` column in a `SHOW VITESS_MIGRATION ...` command.
 You should generally not touch these tables.
 It's possible to `DROP` those tables with `direct` DDL strategy.
 Note that dropping tables in production can be risky and lock down your database for a substantial period of time.
+Dropping artifact tables also makes the migrations impossible to [revert](../revertible-migrations/).